-The Mission of the Ahtna, Inc., Land Committee and the Land and Resource Group is to protect and preserve Ahtna lands and resources for future generations of the Ahtna People.
-The Land Committee respects and values direction from its Traditional Village Governments.
-The Land Committee will guide the Land and Resource Group in the management of Ahtna lands and resources.
-Land Management will be in accordance with cultural and traditional uses and values, land protection, acquisition, conservative development strategies, and principles of culturally appropriate stewardship.
+The mission of the Ahtna, Inc., Land Department is to protect and preserve Ahtna lands and resources for future generations of the Ahtna people.
+Management of the land is guided by cultural and traditional uses and values, land protection, acquisition, conservative development strategies, and principles of culturally appropriate stewardship.

-The Land and Resource Department is organized according to the three main types of Ahtna natural resource holdings: Surface Estate (including gravel), Subsurface, and Timber.
-All three types are managed by the Land Department.
+The Land Department, under the guidance of the Land Committee and in collaboration with the traditional village governments of the Ahtna region, is the primary manager of Ahtna lands.
+The department is organized according to the three main types of Ahtna natural resource holdings: Surface Estate (including gravel), Subsurface, and Timber.